Malaria: Immunity discoveries could help create a new vaccine

 In October 2021, the World Health Organization health (WHO) has recommended the widespread use of RTS,S/AS01 (RTS,S), the only malaria vaccine, for children in sub-Saharan Africa and other areas with moderate or high malaria transmission.

-But researchers say this vaccine targets parasites before they travel through the bloodstream to cause severe symptoms, prompting them to explore how other potential vaccines could be used to break malaria parasite cycles. in the bloodstream.
+But researchers say this vaccine targets parasites before they travel through the bloodstream to cause severe symptoms, prompting them to explore how other potential vaccines might be used to break malaria parasite cycles. in the bloodstream.

 “If we can understand how the system immune system regulates the symptomatic part of the disease, we can also begin to develop strategies to reduce symptoms”